 246-370-050 Draft 246-366-050 246-366A-060, -065 -065 (8) Use products that comply with American National Standards Institute/National Sanitation Foundation (ANSI/NSF) Standard 61 (2007) to coat, line, seal, or patch drinking water contact surfaces, if the interior of water piping or plumbing fixtures is coated or lined.
-(6) Provide toilet and handwashing facilities accessible for use during school hours and scheduled events that: (a) Provide handwashing facilities with access to: (i) Soap; (ii) Fixtures that maintain water temperatures between 85- and 120-degrees Fahrenheit; (iii) With single-use or disposable towels or blower or equivalent hand-drying device; and (b) Provide toilet paper.
-(3) Toilet and handwashing facilities. (a) Adequate, conveniently located toilet and handwashing facilities shall be provided for students and employees.
+(7) Contain toilet and handwashing facilities that are accessible for use during school hours and scheduled events; (8) Provide handwashing stations equipped with: (a) Soap; (b) Single-use towels, disposable towels, blower, or equivalent hand-drying device; (c) Fixtures with water temperatures that do not exceed 120-degrees Fahrenheit; and (d) Fixtures that deliver at least 10 seconds of running water if they are self-closing, metering faucets.
+(9) Provide toilet paper in restrooms; (3) Toilet and handwashing facilities. (a) Adequate, conveniently located toilet and handwashing facilities shall be provided for students and employees.
 At handwashing facilities soap and single-service towels shall be provided.
 Common use towels are prohibited.
 Warm air dryers may be used in place of single-service towels.
 Toilet paper shall be available, conveniently located adjacent to each toilet fixture. (c) Toilet and handwashing facilities must be accessible for use during school hours and scheduled events. (d) Handwashing facilities shall be provided with hot water at a maximum temperature of 120 degrees Fahrenheit.
 If hand operated self-closing faucets are used, they must be of a metering type capable of providing at least ten seconds of running water.
+(10) Provide handwashing sinks that are accessible where activities present a potential risk of microbiological or chemical contamination of the hands in any student spaces, which may include, but are not limited to: (a) Restrooms; (b) Specialized rooms; or (c) Health rooms; and (11) Provide accessible drinking fountains that are constructed with a nozzle that directs an arc of water to flow away from the nozzle and is located above water-impervious flooring.
+The drinking fountains must be deactivated when attached to a handwashing sink in a specialized room or located in a restroom.